junevision/junevision.github.io/content/post/eu-20250922-01/index.md

 categories:
     - photography

-description: Crossing the first gust of wind after the pandemic, my journey finally ignited my fifth continent.
-I got lost in the wooden fairytales of Serbia, and found tranquility again on the mirror-like surface of Montenegro's Black Lake.
-Typhoons and delays became the opening chapters of the story.
+description: Crossing the first gust of wind after the pandemic, I got lost in the wooden fairytales of Serbia, and found tranquility again on the mirror-like surface of Montenegro's Black Lake.
 This world is still worth exploring.
 date: 2025-09-24
 image: eu-20250922-01-02.webp
 ---

-## 2025 European Travel Photography | Arriving on the Fifth Continent——Rediscovering the World Amidst the Fairytales and Tranquility of the Balkans - Image Gallery
+## 2025 European Travel Photography | Rediscovering the World Amidst the Fairytales and Tranquility of the Balkans - Image Gallery

 ![Image 1](eu-20250922-01-02.webp) ![Image 2](eu-20250922-01-14.webp)